FrameHub/README/README.md

 # README

-What is OneFrame?
+What is FrameHub?
 What can it do?
 Who will need it?
 How to use it?